brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 11
 #### Rest Day & Snow Skills

-I met Karol who confirmed that the forecast for our summit window looked "miraculously clear", which everyone in camp seemed excited about.
+That had been the highest I'd ever camped, and luckily I slept fine.
+I met Karol inthe morning who confirmed that the forecast for our summit window looked "miraculously clear", which everyone in camp seemed excited about.
 There was a slight fear of queues on the traverse as everyone targetted the same summit day, but we were just happy there would be low winds.

 That afternoon we practiced snow skills on a steep slope near camp.
 The group struggled with crampons and movement so I spent time helping out, before being allowed to just take photos as they had to focus a lot on the basics.
 That night the kitchen staff somehow made pizzas.
 At 5,550m!